Dr Mike Prentice

 S3 7RA

-I have carried out ethnographic research in Korean workplaces since 2011.
-My research has focused on the cultural role of office life in contemporary Korean life.
-I am interested in the way different aspects of office life highlight broader problems in society such as hierarchy, control, freedom, and democracy.
-I analyse how genres and technologies of communication mediate these broader ideas and shape everyday work life.
+I have carried out ethnographic research in and on South Korean workplaces since 2011.
+My research has focused on the cultural semiotics of office life.
+I am broadly interested in the way different aspects of office life come to articulate broader problems in society such as hierarchy, fairness, distinction and democracy.
+In my work, I analyse how linguistic icons, genres, materialities, and platforms of communication, from PowerPoint to job titles, mediate these broader ideas and shape the experience of work.

 Postgraduate research supervision

-I welcome enquiries from students interested in any area relevant to my past and present research interests.
-I am happy to advise undergraduate, master's, and PhD students with interests in South Korea, particularly issues around language, culture and society and new aspects of the digital economy.'
+I welcome enquiries from PhD students interested in any area relevant to my past and present research interests.
+I am happy to advise undergraduate, master's, and PhD students with interests in South Korea, particularly issues around language, culture and society and new aspects of the economy.

 EAS21007 Mass Culture and Digital Society in East Asia